 Every year, Brisbane comes alive with festivities around Christmas time.
-The massive Christmas tree illuminates King George Square, gift shopping is in full swing at the various Christmas markets around the city, and Mariah Carey is heard almost everywhere we go.
-For those looking for some inspiration to get into the festive spirit in Brisbane during the Christmas period, we’ve curated a list of things to do (and checked it twice, of course).
+The massive Christmas tree illuminates King George Square, gift shopping is in full swing at the various Christmas markets around the city, and Mariah Carey is heard often.
+For those looking for some inspiration to get into the festive spirit in Brisbane during the holiday period, we’ve curated a list of things to do (and checked it twice, of course).

 1. Check off your gift list at a Christmas market

 With Christmas fast approaching, our attention is turning towards gifts, good times and good food.
 And some of the best places to get these gifts, have a good time and get your hands on a huge array of good food is at one of Brisbane’s Christmas Markets.

 There are more than a couple happening in the lead-up to the big day.
 You’ll be able to grab plenty of presents, festive trinkets and more amongst a range of locally-made goods.
 You might even hear some carols, see Santa himself, or find the perfect pressie for yourself.

 The market closest to Christmas Day is the BrisStyle Twilight Christmas Market at King George Square on Friday, December 22.

 2. Marvel at the neighbourhood Christmas light displays

 Every year there are some neighbourly neighbours that go above and beyond with their Christmas lights, meticulously planning their displays days, weeks or even months in advance as the best designers do, and when the time strikes they get to work setting up and decorating.

 We love it as much as we love this time of year, when we can marvel at all the bright lights flashing and twinkling in the night.
 But, to save you from searching for bright beacons of light in the distance, we’ve done a bit of digging to find some truly special setups that are well worth the visit.

 3. Satisfy your sweet tooth with gingerbread and pavlova dessert baos